-The recognized construction cost amount shall be the contract price under the construction contract, as reflected on the most recent approved PCS, excluding costs for permit, other fees and bond premiums.
+The recognized construction cost amount shall be the contract price under the construction contract, as reflected on the PCS at initial closing, excluding costs for permit, other fees and bond premiums.
 For reimbursement of costs associated with permit, other fees and bond premiums, the GC shall provide proof of payment, such as a paid receipt or paid invoice.
-The PCS submitted at Initial Closing shall be updated to reflect these actual incurred amounts.
+The PCS submitted at Initial Closing shall be updated to reflect these actual incurred amounts if possible.
 Note that CHFA will only recognize builder's profit to the extent that it does not exceed the maximum allowed by CHFA.